Doctoror/ParticlesDrawable/README.md

 ```

 ## Configuration Demo
-[Particles Live Wallpaper](https://github.com/Doctoror/ParticlesWallpaper) has a great configuration screen which allows you to quickly see through what can you do with the library:
+[Particle Constellations Live Wallpaper](https://github.com/Doctoror/ParticleConstellationsLiveWallpaper) has a great configuration screen which allows you to quickly see through what can you do with the library:

 [![Video](https://github.com/Doctoror/ParticlesWallpaper/raw/master/screenshots/video.png)](https://www.youtube.com/watch?v=Q7qvmCMUN20)